Use Your Spare Time To Spread MS Awareness

 - Include information about MS Awareness Week in your newsletters at work, school, church or other community organizations you’re involved with – or – run an ad for a National MS Society event.

-- Connect with us on Facebook or Twitter and invite your friends to connect with us!
+- Connect with us on Facebook (Gateway Area Chapter or Mid America Chapter) or Twitter (Gateway Area Chapter or Mid America Chapter) and invite your friends to connect with us!

 Do You Have 30 Mintues?